Equality and diversity

 Equality and Diversity are integral to all our activities and in every aspect of the work that we do.
 We aim to respond to the wide social diversity within the communities in which we operate, and ensure that we fully reflect this in our policies and procedures and through the day-to-day delivery of services.

 We aim to treat everyone with respect and value their differences.
-We do this by providing excellent customer service, in which everyone’s quality of life is considered is great importance.
+We do this by providing excellent customer service, in which everyone's quality of life is considered to be of great importance.

 Equality and Diversity Strategy

 Our Equality and Diversity Strategy reflects our values and provides a framework through which we work to fulfil our obligations.
 It demonstrates our commitment to dealing with discrimination, ensuring no one feels disadvantaged or excluded, and providing opportunities for our customers, staff and Board Members.